Naming the islands of Lake Northam - Honi Soit

 Doing my best to avoid the dense vegetation and various marine life, I swiftly arrived at the larger of the two islands.
 A fountain statue commemorating Bill Northam’s Tokyo Games victory sat disused in the sunken middle of the island.
 While it had once been a functioning fountain, disuse and disrepair has long seen it out of action.
 Hopefully, the increased scrutiny from this name proposal will draw attention to this disgraceful neglect.
 Following a quick inspection of the island, an abandoned bottle of sprite was found on its Western shores and a broken water meter was spotted to the North.
 As the larger of the two islands, it will naturally be called the Island of Honi.

-While I had intended to make the journey to the second and smaller island (the Island of Soit), a secure passage could not be found.
+While I had intended to make the journey to the second and smaller island (the Island of Soit), a secure passage could not be found on the day.
 Dense plant life encircles the landmass and proved a significant challenge to my $25 Kmart raft.
 Perhaps one day, a route will make itself known.
 All the same, from distant observation, it is an excellent island and a perfect subject for the name Soit.

 Rowing back to shore, I had achieved what I set out to do.
 Whilst visiting a geographical feature isn’t necessary to submitting a name proposal, as an editor of Honi, I contend that I have a special connection to Lake Northam.
 After the malicious dumping of more than 4000 copies of Honi Soit into the lake during the 90s, it’s more Honi than lake at this point.
 Seeping into every grain of soil, every drop of water, and every fiber of every reed.
 While the lake was cleaned and drained in 2017, 4000 copies is such an overwhelming volume of cultural output that I can’t imagine Lake Northam ever quite shaking the mollecular connection.

 So if you’re reading this, GNB, please consider my proposal with care and kindness.
-Even though your language guidelines preclude the Old French dialect that Honi Soit derives from AND your naming policy prohibits any name from being affiliated with a specific organisation or association, I hope you understand why Honi and Soit are still excellent choices for the islands of Lake Northam.
+Even though your language guidelines preclude the Old French dialect that Honi Soit derives from AND your naming policy prohibits an affiliation with a specific organisation or association, I hope you understand why Honi and Soit are still excellent choices for the islands of Lake Northam.

 Update: the place name proposal has been submitted to the GNB!